levitsky/biolccc/doc/sphinx/source/advanced.rst

 - **You cannot change the label of a ChemicalGroup.**

-  This is happening because the label of a ChemicalGroup is also used in a ChemicalGroups map of a ChemicalBasis.
-If you still want for some reason change modify it, remove this group and add a new one with the same chemical properties but another label.
+  This is the case because the label of a ChemicalGroup is also used in a ChemicalGroups map of ChemicalBasis.
+If you still want to modify it, remove this group and add a new one with the same chemical properties but another label.

 - **Do not modify the predefined chemical bases.**

-  You cannot brake this rule in C++, since the predefined bases made constant there.
+  You cannot break this rule in C++, since the predefined bases are made constant there.
 But in Python there are no constants, and you can accidentally modify variables pyBioLCCC.rpAcnFaRod and pyBioLCCC.rpAcnTfaCoil.
 You should avoid this since you can easily